15 Ideas: What’s the Best Paneer Substitute?

 Paneer curds lightly squeezed in a cheese cloth.

-Paneer is very easy to make.
+I’ll talk about substitutes, but you should first know it is super easy to make paneer at home with basic ingredients.
 Homemade paneer can even be made in an Instant Pot!

 All you need is whole milk and vinegar or lemon juice.
 It is made using cow’s milk.